-Sinéad Burke is a three-and-a-half-foot Dublin-based teacher, PhD student and activist, who has made a powerful case for why it no longer makes financial sense for fashion brands to exclude consumers with disability, through a powerful talk at BoF VOICES 2017 as well as appearances at the World Economic Forum in Davos.
+Sinéad Burke is a three-and-a-half-foot Dublin-based teacher, PhD student and activist.
+Through a powerful talk at BoF VOICES 2017, as well as appearances at the World Economic Forum in Davos, she made the case for why it no longer makes financial sense for fashion brands to exclude consumers with disability.

 Born and raised in Dublin, Ireland, Burke grew up with four “average-sized” siblings.
 Her parents founded the Irish Association for Restricted Growth in 1997, which was renamed Little People of Ireland.
 She trained as a primary school teacher, graduating from Marino Institute of Education at the top of her class, and is currently completing a PhD at Trinity College, Dublin on human rights education, specifically focusing on the ways in which schools allow children to have a voice.